clojang/lfecljapp/README.md

 <img src="resources/images/LispFlavoredErlangClojure-small-square.png" />
 </a>

-*An Example LFE/Clojure Multi-node System using OTP*
+*An Example LFE/Clojure Multi-node System using OTP and Supervision Trees*

 ## Introduction